 When you point to the script tab, the fully qualified path to the script file appears in a tooltip.

 Displays the results of the commands and scripts you have run.
-You can also copy and clear the contents in the Output Pane.
+You can run commands in the Console pane.
+You can also copy and clear the contents in the Console Pane.